objcio/articles/2015-02-09-gpu-shader-programming.md

 These vector types contain a specified number of floating-point values: `vec2` contains two floating-point values, `vec3` contains three floating-point values, and `vec4` contains four floating-point values.

 These types can be applied to several kinds of data you want to modify and persist in your shaders.
-One of the more obvious things you would want to keep track of is the x and y coordinates of your fragment.
-An (x,y) would fit quite nicely into the `vec2` data type.
+One of the more obvious things you would want to keep track of is the X and Y coordinates of your fragment.
+An (X,Y) would fit quite nicely into the `vec2` data type.

 Another thing that you tend to keep track of in graphics processing are the red, green, blue, and alpha values of each pixel.
 Those can be nicely stored in a `vec4` data type.